srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Add warning modal to confirm removing workout and confirming modal to inform user before pushing a new or edited workout to db.
-Add confirmation pages that confirm workout has been added or edited with revalidation and redirect to users homepage._
+- _Add warning modal to confirm removing workout, preview modal to show preview of the workout, confirming modal to inform user before pushing a new or edited workout to db.
+Add confirmation component that renders if certain message is returned from server action, confirming that workout has been added or edited with revalidation and redirect to users homepage._

 - _Figure out data model for db._

 - _Finish UI and logic for create and edit pages._

 - _Set a limit on description input field to 60ch using zod._

-- _Make start button a Link component that leads to workout page with details from that workout, then fetch data from db by reading params from URL._

 - _Add an active workout page, with proper structure based on database model._